Published: August 7, 2020 | Updated: October 12, 2020 | Posted by: Ricky Publico | Personal Finance

 You can initially start building your rainy day fund at PHP 10,000.
 If you’re receiving PHP 25,000 every payday, you can set aside PHP 2,500 and reach your goal in two months.
 Once you get the hang of it, try raising your goal so you can build up a higher emergency fund savings.
 That way, you’ll be able to secure your immediate future without starving yourself financially.

 Take it up a notch by getting your own piggy bank where you can store coins and smaller bills.
 This helps highlight how small investments can lead to big returns in the future.
-You can also start writing on your own financial journal where you can record your spendings, daily and monthly budget, and the computation of your emergency fund savings, among others.
+You can also start recording on a money management app where you can log your spendings, daily and monthly budget, and the computation of your emergency fund savings, among others.

 All of these savings talk can definitely overwhelm some people.
 That’s normal, but always remember that you don’t have to suffer just to save money.
 You’re still free to splurge from time to time, within your means of course.
 Starting a rainy day fund is just you setting up a safety net for when you can’t sustain your way of life anymore.